jotak/clickhouse-operator/docs/quick_start.md

 ## Connect to ClickHouse Database

-There are several ways to connect to ClickHouse on Kubenetes.
+There are several ways to connect to ClickHouse on Kubernetes.

 1. In case the previous command `kubectl get service -n test-clickhouse-operator` reported **EXTERNAL-IP** (abc-123.us-east-1.elb.amazonaws.com in our case) we can directly access ClickHouse with:
 ```bash